 The PCC is happy to offer a Peer Support Warm-line (for non-crisis support) offered via tawk.to.
-You can reach out to chat with one of our volunteers Mondays-Fridays from 10am-4pm.
+You can reach out to chat with one of our volunteers Monday-Friday from 12-3pm and 6-9pm.

 Peer support will be offered on a regular or occasional basis, depending on how often you’d like to attend and the availability of the volunteers.
 While some community members may feel they would benefit from weekly or monthly peer support sessions, others may choose to attend peer support only once, or irregularly, as desired.
 Like all aspects of peer support programming, the frequency of sessions will be directed by the community members seeking peer support.
 To schedule a time to meet with a peer support volunteer, or if you have any questions or concerns, contact us at: email@example.com.
 Click here to access the PCC’s anonymous peer support request form.

 In arranging and participating in a peer support meeting, we will make every effort to maintain your confidentiality.
 You are welcome to set up a time to meet with a peer support volunteer using a non-McMaster e-mail and/or using a pseudonym.
 Additionally, everything you discuss during a peer support meeting will be held in the strictest confidence and no written or electronic records will be kept about the meeting(s).
 We will do our best to make any possible accommodations to make peer support safe for you, including, but not limited to, choosing to meet in private rooms far away from the PCC, meeting in the evening when fewer people are around campus, or any other suggestions you might have.